aws/aws-cdk/docs/src/index.rst

 cloud resources using an imperative programming interface. *The CDK is currently in developer preview.
 We look forward to community feedback and collaboration*.

-This documentation is the refernce for the |cdk|.
+This documentation is the reference for the |cdk|.
 The |cdk| documentation also includes the
 |cdk| User Guide.
 .. `AWS CDK User Guide <https://docs.aws.amazon.com/CDK/latest/userguide>`_.